Winter Weather Advisory Expanded And My Call For Ice Saturday

 Winter Weather Alerts

-Winter Weather Advisory now covers most of the same areas that were affected on Thursday morning.
-The start time is based off of the arrival mid morning in Maryland and early afternoon in Southern Pennsylvania.
+The Winter Weather Advisory now covers most of the same areas that were affected on Thursday morning.
+The start time is based on the arrival mid-morning in Maryland and early afternoon in Southern Pennsylvania.

 Ice Storm Warning AGAIN for the high mountains.
 This also affects the ski areas of Wisp and Seven Springs.